 Desperately trying to make right yesterdays’s lack of motivation and hence the resulting lack of real or meaningful work accomplished because of it, I started writing in my journal this morning about value.
 I felt guilty over yesterday’s ineffectiveness (and yet, how do I even know whether or not I’ve been?
 Why this constant bent towards quantifying everything that’s done/not done?
 How in the world can time spent possibly be measured?
 And yet, I torture myself with all this ridiculous energy on measuring my activity or self’s output.) so in trying to be gentle on myself (I’m calling that progress), I started reading Jesus’ words in Matthew, looking for words of affirmation to remind me of my value to Him.
 (And the fact that I was looking for something specific to feed my own ideas about things ought to have been a clue that I was already out of whack.)
 I needed to be reminded about how God feels about me really.
 Jesus’ perspective.
-The one that loves and sees me as precious (and likeable even!) regardless of how “good” or “effective” or “hardworking” or “cheerful” or “altruistic” or skinny, self-controlled, kind, selfless I’m being or have been on any given day.
+The One Who loves and sees me as precious (and likeable even!) regardless of how “good” or “effective” or “hardworking” or “cheerful” or “altruistic” or skinny, self-controlled, kind, selfless I’m being or have been on any given day.
 That is, I am loved and delighted in just by virtue of the fact that He chose to give me life.

 It’s amazing to me how much I continue to quantify.
 And when I quantify and/or measure my value based on what I’m doing, I fall short of any and all marks.
 Or, horror of horrors, if I happen to do something well or “right” (again, because I’ve quantified) I may just end up chalking myself up to alright.
 I may start believing that I’ve added something.
 Been worthy of credit or praise for a second.
 But regardless of whether what I’m doing is “good” or “bad,” “sinful” or “righteous” (depending on your persuasions or affiliations), none of it really matters at all, makes not one tiny scrap of difference.
 None of it either qualifies or disqualifies me from the value I get to enjoy because of what God’s done.
 For me.
 Without a single iota of participation from me.